sarkrui/sarkrui/README.md

 I'm an AI-native full-stack developer.
 Mobile, desktop, and hardware.
 I use AI on all of them to work faster, and I use [Typeless](https://www.typeless.com).
 A lot of edits happen on walks: I talk the change, then send the prompt to my agents.
 Repetitions go to the agents.

+I like working at night and past midnight, probably because I'm a US stock investor too.
+My hours run about 3 hours later than Beijing time.

 My research is design and HCI in general.
 Day to day, decision making and prototyping.

 PhD in Design at [PolyU Design](https://www.sd.polyu.edu.hk).
 MSc in Industrial Design at [TU Eindhoven](https://www.tue.nl), interaction design.
 BEng in Industrial Design at BNUZ.